raspberrypilearning/guess-the-flag/en/step_12.md

 # What next?

-Try the [Lineup](https://projects.raspberrypi.org/en/projects/lineup) project.
-You will learn how to stamp sprites and use coordinates to position them in rows.
+Try the [Lineup](https://projects.raspberrypi.org/en/projects/lineup) project, where you will make a game of hide-and-seek and learn how to stamp sprites and use coordinates to position them in rows.